fredrickochieng/test_cases/README.md

 1. You define your own class derived from unittest.TestCase.
 2. Then you fill it with functions that start with ‘test_’.
 3. You run the tests by placing unittest.main() in your file, usually at the bottom.
+This is a pass test ,it checks whether the products of two inputs gives the right answer

 ```python
 import unittest